— Colonel Jack O'Neill (on opening a bomb with all yellow wires), Stargate SG-1, "Fail Safe"

 Carter: Now find the wires leading from the timer to the detonator and cut the red one.
 O'Neill: Carter, they're all yellow.
 Carter: Say again?
 O'Neill: There are five wires, and they're all yellow!

-"Serpent's Venom" features an interesting variation, with a space mine whose arming mechanism was designed like a combination lock.
+"Serpent's Venom" features an interesting variation, with a space mine with an access panel designed like a combination lock.
 The scene goes all out with this trope, including a "No, Wait!", uncertainty over the correct code, and a Wrong Wire scenario resulting from the fact Carter and Daniel are having to translate the manual on the fly using the language's distant descent from Phoenician which doesn't have the number zero.

 Lampshaded in the Season 9 episode "Ripple Effect" in which an alternate reality Mitchell impishly leaves his counterpart with the cryptic advice, "When the time comes, cut the green one."
 Fans have debated whether he was referring to an actual future event, or just messing with his counterpart's mind.
 Word of God says that they were going to come back to this, but they never found a good spot to use it in Season 10 and then the show got cancelled.